 - All students are to wear the prescribed school uniform.
 Any modification to the school uniform is not allowed.
-All students must wear trousers / shorts / skirts of appropriate lengths. - All students must wear the proper PE attire during PE lessons and change back into their formal school uniform by the end of the PE lesson. - All students must not wear a cap or head-covering material in school. - School uniforms must be tucked in at all times.
+All students must wear trousers / shorts / skirts of appropriate lengths. - All students must wear the proper PE attire during PE lessons and change back into their formal school uniform by the end of the PE lesson. - All students must not wear a cap or head-covering material in school. - School uniforms must be tucked, always.